GustavoCaso/GustavoCaso.github.io/content/posts/understand-your-project-dependencies/index.md

 At Datadog, I work on the Agent, a complex and substantial Go codebase.
 The Agent is designed to run on customer infrastructure, aggregating customer data and sending it to Datadog for real-time analysis.

 Since the Agent operates within customer environments, performance is a key factor in how we design our software.
 Over the years, the matrix of features and products has continued to grow.
-These features and products come with costs, which typically manifest in resource consumption and binary size, paying special attention in terms of memory and CPU.
+These features and products come with costs, which typically manifest in resource consumption and binary size.
+We pay special attention in terms of memory and CPU.
 Ensuring that the Agent is as lean as possible is crucial to Datadog's success.

 Over the past few months, my team has worked on optimizing the Agent codebase.
 To achieve this, we needed to understand what gets included in the final binary we distribute to our customers.
 I will explain some of the techniques we've applied to understand the dependency graph of the Agent codebase.